NERC-CEH/datalab/docs/src/file-upload/README.md

-# Uploading Files to DataLabs
+# Uploading files within DataLabs

 When external data cannot be accessed externally it is often required for data to be brought into DataLabs.